FabricMC/fabric-docs/develop/entities/effects.md

 <!-- Couldn't find GitHub usernames for: siglong, tao0lu  -->

-# Effects
+# Status Effects

-Effects are a condition that can affect an entity.
+Status effects, also known as effects, are a condition that can affect an entity.
 They can be positive, negative or neutral in nature.
 The base game applies these effects in various ways such as food, potions etc.

 The `/effect` command can be used to apply effects on an entity.

-## Custom Effects
+## Custom Status Effects

 In this tutorial we'll add a new custom effect called _Tater_ which gives you one experience point every game tick.